Dry Needling Therapy for Sciatica

 Consulting a healthcare professional ensures that you get the right diagnosis and treatment plan for your sciatica.
 They can assess your condition, recommend suitable therapies, and monitor your progress.

-One on one sessions with the healthcare providers helps create a personalised treatment plan, which can help figure the treatment plans that work best for you.
+One-on-one sessions with the healthcare providers help create a personalised treatment plan, which can help figure out the treatment plans that work best for you.

 Choose Physiotattva for sciatica relief because we offer personalised care with state-of-the-art technology.
 Our skilled team provides targeted treatments like dry needling and physical therapy to address your specific needs.